Skip to content

 Types of REITs

 Equity REITs own physical properties and earn income from rent.
-This is the most common type and what most people mean when they say “REIT.”
+This is the most common type.
 Examples: apartment buildings, office towers, shopping malls, warehouses, data centers, cell towers, hospitals.

 Mortgage REITs (mREITs) do not own buildings.
 They own mortgage-backed securities and earn income from the interest spread.
-These are more volatile, more complex, and generally not recommended for beginners.
+More volatile, more complex, and not recommended for beginners.

-Specialty REITs focus on specific property types: data centers (Equinix, Digital Realty), cell towers (American Tower, Crown Castle), healthcare (Welltower), self-storage (Public Storage), timber (Weyerhaeuser).
-These can be interesting for targeted exposure but add complexity.
+Specialty REITs focus on specific property types: data centers (Equinix, Digital Realty), cell towers (American Tower, Crown Castle), healthcare (Welltower), self-storage (Public Storage).
+These add complexity and are better for later once you understand the basics.

 Best REIT ETFs for beginners